elunna/hackem/README.md

 	- Elbereth: Can't use unless you found/discovered it.
 	- Partial intrinsics; Partial eflection
 	- No randomly generated magic markers
+	- Strong monsters push through weaker monsters to get to you.
 	- Zombies ressurect, mummies wither, spellcasters are meaner.
 	- Monster steeds